Birth of Canada Road Trip (May 2026)

 4 May (Monday): Clayton and I caught an early bus to the airport, picked up our rental car, and drove back through the city to pick up Kerry, Gene, and Joseph.
 We carried on to Quebec City, reaching the Lower City early in the afternoon.

-Kerry knew the place from a recent visit, and guided us around the art galleries, craft shops, and trendy little restaurants.
+Kerry visited recently, and he guided us around the art galleries, craft shops, and trendy little restaurants.
 The cobble streets and stone buildings all authentic, though, dating to the early days of the city.
-And we checked out the street where a combination of British regulars and local volunteers fended off invading Americans in fierce street fighting in 1775.
-This was a fascinating you-are-there-moment to mark the first of three occasions on which Canadians — and Canadiens — have shed blood to keep our independence from the United States (the others being the War of 1812 and the Fenian Raids of 1866–1871.)
+The real interest for us was the street where a combination of British regulars and local volunteers fended off the American invasion of 1775 with fierce street fighting.
+This was a real you-are-there-moment to mark the first of three occasions on which Canadians — and Canadiens — have shed blood to keep our independence from the United States (the others being the War of 1812 and the Fenian Raids of 1866–1871.)

 Plains of Abraham

-5 May (Tuesday): Next day we hiked from our rented apartment to the Plains of Abraham — where Wolfe’s victory over Montcalm decided that Canada would be part of the British rather than the French empire.
-Though the Northern half of the battlefield is now a suburb, the southern half has been preserved as a beautiful city part whose walkways not provide good service for cyclists, joggers, and sightseers.
-The National Battlefields Commission has also erected several stone monuments so you can follow the course of the battle that decided the fate of Canada.
+5 May (Tuesday): Next day we hiked from our rented apartment to the Plains of Abraham — where Wolfe’s victory over Montcalm decided Canada would be part of the British rather than the French empire.
+Though the Northern half of the battlefield is now a suburb, the southern half has been preserved as a beautiful city park whose walkways now provide good service for cyclists, joggers, and sightseers.
+The National Battlefields Commission has also erected some stone monuments so you can follow the course of the battle that decided the fate of Canada.

 Click an image to enlarge.
-Clockwise from top left: Quebec City from Cap Diamant, Searching for supper; Lower City; Wolfe Monument; Plains of Abraham; Captured WWI guns before the Citadelle; Gene got a gun; Kerry is ready for his close-up.
+Clockwise from top left: Quebec City from Cap Diamant, seeking our supper; Lower City; Wolfe Monument; Plains of Abraham; Captured WWI guns before the Citadelle; Gene got a gun; Kerry is ready for his close-up; souvenir T-Shirts.

 From there we walked down, through the imposing walls of the Old City, to the Naval Museum of Québec.
 This is hosted by the local Naval Reserve unit (HMCS Montcalm) and was closed for general admission.
-Entry was available by request, though, and Clayton had been organized enough to email.
-Sure enough, a pleasant fellow met us at the door and showed us around the small collection.
-This was focused on preserving the memory of local sailors, but also included several nice scale models.
+Entry was available by request, though, and Clayton was organized enough to email.
+Sure enough, William met us at the door and showed us around a small collection mostly focused on preserving the memory of local sailors (though it also included several nice scale models).
 Interestingly, our guide – a young francophone – was thoroughly imbued with navy lore and traditions.
-Québec may not have much time for the monarchy, but the Royal Canadian Navy is clearly their navy, and they take pride in their contributions to it.
+Québecois may not have much time for the monarchy, but the Royal Canadian Navy is clearly their navy, and they take great pride in it their contributions to it.

 La Citadelle de Québec

 After lunch we hiked up to the Citadelle, a vast star fortress on the heights of Cap Diamant (Diamond Cape).
-Fortifications have been located on this dominating position almost since Quebec City was founded in 1608.
-But the current citadel was built after the War of 1812 (between 1820 and 1850) to defend against the ongoing threat of American invasion .
+This has been the site of fortifications almost since Quebec City was founded in 1608.
+But the current citadel was built after the War of 1812 (between 1820 and 1850) to defend against the ongoing threat of American invasion.

 Not just an historic site, it's also the garrison of 2nd Battalion, Royal 22e Regiment (the famous “Vandoos”).
 So entry is only permitted with a tour group.
 That was no hardship as our affable guides led us on an informative walk around the ramparts and the various exhibits.
 A few nuggets:

-• The Vandoos’ wear a bearskin helmet with their scarlet full dress uniform.
-Since Canada is the only Commonwealth country that has black bears, we have set up a regulated system to humanely provide bearskins not just for the R22e Regiment, but also for bearskin wearing units in the New Zealand, Australian, and British armies.
+- The Vandoos wear a bearskin helmet with their scarlet full dress uniform.
+Since Canada is the only Commonwealth country with native black bears, we have set up a regulated system to humanely supply bearskins not just for the R22e Regiment, but also for bearskin wearing units in the New Zealand, Australian, and British armies.

-• The Governor General of Canada has a second resident in the Citadelle, next to the home of the Vandoos commanding officer.
+- The Governor General of Canada has a second residence in the Citadelle, next to the home of the Vandoos commanding officer.
 We couldn't get too close as the newly appointed Madam Louis Arbour was moving in when we visited, and a van was unloading her stuff.

 Click an image to enlarge.
 Clockwise from top left: Champlain monument on the way to the Citadelle; inside the Citadelle; Commanding Officer's house with cannon and official transportation; Baptiste on parade (stock photo); Vandoo VC winners; St Lawrence River from Cap Diamant.